Things to do in Big Cypress National Preserve

 Strange like this may appear, there is an art gallery in this national preserve.
 Clyde Butcher Gallery is at the Tamiami Trail (map).
 It shows and sells the art of Clyde Butcher, a master photographer of the black and white world that is often called the next Ansel Adams.
 Butcher uses old-fashioned methods with fiber-based silver gelatin paper.
 The gallery offers tours and there is a short hiking trail behind the building.

-We've other posts of trips and places in Big Cypress National Preserve with photos.
+We've other posts about trips and places in Big Cypress National Preserve with photos.

 We hope all the info helps.
 Some more photos now.